leezhixuan/CS3245-hw4/README.txt

 of Document objects into heapq.extract10().
 Then, we filter away any document with a score = 0 that somehow managed to make it into the top 10.
 Thereafter, we write the top 10 results (if any) into the output file, each on a new line.

+= Bonus =

+- Query Expansion -

+Given a query string, we tokenize them into individual query terms.
+Then, we perform part-of-speech tagging on each one of them and convert those tags into their WordNet equivalent ones.
+At the end, we retrieve their synsets using wordnet.synsets().

+We remove duplicates from the retrieved synsets.
+2 synonyms are deemed to be duplicates if they are spelt the same way, regardless of semantics.

+Another concern is that there may be query terms that have plenty of synonyms.
+As such, we look to restrict the number of synonyms we add to the original query string so that querying does not become a time-intensive process.

+Here, we take only the top 3 synoyms from each query term.
+To rank synonyms, we turn to synset1.pathsimilarity(synset2) to generate a score. pathsimilarity() returns a score denoting how similar 2 word senses are based on the shortest path that connects the senses in the this is-a
+(hypernym/hypnoym) taxonomy.
+The score is in the range of 0 to 1.
+A score of 1 represents identity.

+The top 3 synonyms belonging to each query term is then added to the query string for another round of querying.

+- Pseudo relevance feedback -

+After a round of querying using the original query string that was given by the user, we obtain a list of docID as results.
+We take treat the top 3 highest ranking docIDs to be relevant documents.

+As it is computationally expensive to calculate the centroid of these relevant, we make use of the important terms associated to each docID that we have stored during indexing.
+For each of the top 3 most relevant docIDs, we retrieve their important terms and add them into the query string to form a new query string.
+We then do another round of querying with this new query string.

+This is somewhat similar to query expansion.
+The main difference is that the "expansion" here comes from the first round of query results rather than from the synonyms (from wordnet) added.
+The words added may or may not be synonyms of the query terms in the original query string.

 == Files included with this submission ==